DakotaJ17/IntruderAlert/README.md

-"" I used PyCharm & Windows for this
+I used PyCharm & Windows for this:

 Step 1: Open PyCharm or install at https://www.jetbrains.com/pycharm/download/download-thanks.html?platform=windows